Agent Basics

 Export

-An Export button is displayed for each version on the Version History page, as well as on the Assistant Details page in the More menu.
+An Export button is displayed for each version on the Version History page, as well as on the Agent Details page in the More menu.
 Both the current Draft and Live versions, as well as previously published versions, can be exported:

 🚧